jjloomis/adobe-audition-basic-audio-editing/editing/importing-sound-bite-wav-files.md

-# Importing sound bite WAV files
+# Importing Sound Bite WAV Files

 Before you can add your sound bite WAV files to your Multitrack Session, you’ll need to import them into the Files panel.